mcgill-cpslab/spiral/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `dynamite` for local development.
+Here's how to set up `nineturn` for local development.

-1. Fork the `dynamite` repo on GitHub.
+1. Fork the `nineturn` repo on GitHub.
 2. Clone your fork locally

     ```
-    $ git clone git@github.com:your_name_here/dynamite.git
+    $ git clone git@github.com:your_name_here/nineturn.git
     ```

 3. Ensure [poetry](https://python-poetry.org/docs/) is installed.